skipperbent/XAMPP-Website-Manager/README.md

 ### Features include
 - Multiple PHP versions running on each site.
 - You can create selfsigned SSL certificates or choose your own, directly from within the app.
+- SSL/https support for websites
+- Create multiple aliases for your websites.
 - Autostart servers and/or program when Windows starts.
 - Start/restart of servers
 - Auto-restart
 - Over the air updates
 - Multi languages
 - Quick access to log-files/configuration through tray icon
-- SSL support for websites
 - Other stuff.

 ### Supported languages